mov-cli/mov-cli/disclaimer.md

 **This project is to be used at the user's own risk, based on their government and laws.**

-**This project has no control on the content it is serving, using copyrighted content from the providers is not going to be accounted for by the developer.
+**This project has no control on the content it is serving, using copyrighted content from the providers is not going to be accounted for by the developers.
 It is the user's own risk.**

 ## DMCA and Copyright Infringements